rtamassia/cs2951e/index.md

 - Topic presentation: 35%
 - Participation: 10%

-Please contact Roberty by email if you need an extension.
+Please contact Roberto by email if you need an extension.

 ## Diversity and Inclusion